FI: Film and Media Studies (See also FX)

 1-3 credit

-FI 300 — Digital Storytelling: Creating A Web Series
+FI 300 — Digital Storytelling: Fiction and Nonfiction

 3 credits; 2 lecture and 2 lab hours

-Focuses on serialized storytelling using video, images, audio and text, to post engaging and compelling online stories.
-Students research current trends in online storytelling, develop a vocabulary for critical analysis of current practices, and build on their existing knowledge of production tools to create their own Web series.
-(G6: Arts).
+This course focuses on serialized storytelling using images, audio, and text to create engaging and compelling stories in the digital realm.
+Students develop a vocabulary for critical analysis of current practices and learn the production techniques needed to craft their own digital stories.

 FI 301 — The Film Auteur